Adopted June 2022

 b) The nominations will be circulated to the NBOs at the same time as the agenda for the Ordinary General Assembly.

-c) The outgoing EBL President and Executive Committee members, in the absence of express renunciations, or unless not in accordance with the term restrictions of Statute 7(g) or age restrictions of By‐law E9 are automatically nominated for re‐election for the same positions as currently held.
+c) The outgoing EBL President and Executive Committee members, in the absence of express renunciations, or unless not in accordance with the term restrictions of Statute 7(g) or age restrictions of By-law E9 are automatically nominated for re-election to any position on the Executive Committee

-d) In order to preserve continuity and to ensure experienced leadership, candidates for the office of President must have been members of the Executive Committee for at least one term of legislature.
+d) In order to preserve continuity and to ensure experienced leadership, candidates for the position of President must have been members of the Executive Committee for at least one full term of legislature.

 2. Candidates; Extraordinary General Assembly